LibraryOfCongress/viewshare/docs/ecosystem.rst

     * https://github.com/brosner/django-announcements
     * NOTE: Is this being used in in the code?
 * ajax_validation
-    * preform ajax validation on django forms
+    * perform ajax validation on django forms
     * https://github.com/alex/django-ajax-validation
     * NOTE: Is this being used in the code?
 * CMS Apps